 Field Notes – Using Data Loggers for Species Monitoring

-In Community Science, Featured, Frogs, Nature Reserves & Easements, News, Species at Risk by couchiching
+In Community Science, Field notes, Frogs, Nature Reserves & Easements, News, Species at Risk by couchiching

 In the expansive landscapes of our region, nature whispers its secrets…but who is there to hear their calls?
 A key aspect of monitoring for species at risk are inventories.
 Some are conducted by staff, and there is also on-going monitoring by trained Community Science volunteers.
 But what about the times when there is no one present to hear species calling or singing?
 That is when data loggers come in.